 Federation University code: EG8

-Other feesYou may need to pay some other fees such as the Student Services and Amenities Fee (SSAF).
+You will also need to pay the Student Services and Amenities Fee (SSAF).

 Can your studies count towards a degree with us?
 Use our online Credit Search to get the details on completing your studies sooner.